Luigi Villafuerte

-Vincenzo Renato Luigi Reyes Villafuerte (born November 7, 1996) is a Filipino politician who has served as Governor of Camarines Sur since June 30, 2022.
+Vincenzo Renato Luigi Reyes Villafuerte (born November 7, 1996) is a Filipino politician who has served as the Representative of Camarines Sur's 2nd district since 2025.
+He was served as Governor of Camarines Sur from 2022 to 2025.

 Political career

 Villafuerte defeated incumbent vice governor Imelda Papin, former Representative Rolando Andaya Jr., and two independents in the 2022 Camarines Sur gubernatorial election.
 His win helped end the run of the Andaya and Alfelor families in Camarines Sur politics, perpetuating the Villafuerte clan.

 Personal life

 Villafuerte is the son of Luis Raymund Villafuerte, and brother to Miguel Luis Villafuerte.
 He is the grandson of Luis Villafuerte and Nelly Favis-Villafuerte.

+Villafuerte graduated from New York University with a degree in Political Science and a minor in Computer Science.